AustenLamacraft/academic-kickstart/content/slides/new-rules/index.md

 - Fate of cell determined by eight neighbors

-  1. Any live cell with two or three live neighbours survives.
+  1. Any live cell with two or three live neighbours survives
-  2. Any dead cell with three live neighbours becomes a live cell.
+  2. Any dead cell with three live neighbours becomes a live cell
-  3. All other live cells die in the next generation.
-Similarly, all other dead cells stay dead.
+  3. All other live cells die in the next generation

 - Complex behavior!